 Innovation Strategy

-To drive impactful innovation, ENVRIs must adopt a structured Innovation Strategy that aligns with their long-term objectives, maximizes collaboration, and ensure sustainable growth.
+To drive impactful innovation, ENVRIs must adopt a structured Innovation Strategy that aligns with their long-term objectives, maximizes collaboration, and ensures sustainable growth.

 The following key components form the foundation of an effective strategy, helping ENVRIs navigate complex innovation ecosystems, and enhance their role in technology development.
-A well-defined overall strategy provides direction to other cascading strategies (business, marketing, sales etc), ensuring clear direction, resource optimization, mitigates risks and provides a competitive advantage.
+A well-defined overall strategy provides direction to other cascading strategies (business, marketing, sales etc), ensuring clear direction, resource optimization, mitigating risks and providing a competitive advantage.

 Strategy